Cooperation project of National Agencies on the European Youth Work Agenda

 The network of National Agencies and SALTO Resource Centres hence plays a crucial role in making the Bonn Process happen.
 They are intermediate bodies that liaise between the different stakeholders of the youth work community of practice, between the European and member States’ levels, and between youth work policy and practice.
 The NA network has unique opportunities to mobilise means and resources, especially the EU youth programmes.

-The partners have adopted a plan for 2021 to 2023 to support the Bonn Process.
-The aim of SNAC EYWA is to open up opportunities on the one hand, and to advocate for a better recognition of what is going on in the network of National Agencies and the EU youth programmes concerning youth work on the other.
+In the first project phase, the partners have implemented a plan for 2021 to 2023 to support the Bonn Process.
+The project was called "strengthening youth work by supporting the implementation of the European Youth Work Agenda" (SNAC EYWA).
+The aim of SNAC EYWA was to open up opportunities on the one hand, and to advocate for a better recognition of what is going on in the network of National Agencies and the EU youth programmes concerning youth work on the other.

 The six objectives